 Venue: Roses Theatre

-For more information: See The Snow Queen ballet at Roses Theatre
+For more information: See Monstersaurus at Roses Theatre, and The Light Princess Ballet at Roses Theatre

 To book: Call (01684) 295074, email firstname.lastname@example.org, or visit rosestheatre.org directly.

 What’s happening: Brave locals can venture to Frightmare Halloween Festival 2017 in Gloucester, offering an evening packed full of spooky surprises and frighteningly fun children’s activities.